The Baader-Meinhof phenomenon

 The butterfly effect

 Secondly, we live in an interconnected society.
 We shouldn’t underestimate the chaotic network effects.

 Maybe lots of people in your area heard that same song on the radio that day?
 Maybe lots of them reacted in the same way I did?.

-There’s a possibility that your initial feeling indeed is right; a tiny spark could lead to a butterfly effect and increase the likelihood of you encountering the same thing soon again as a result of this spreading chain of events.
+There’s actually a possibility that your initial feeling indeed is right; a small spark could lead to a butterfly effect and increase the likelihood of you encountering the same thing soon again as a result of this spreading chain of events.

-For instance, if you learnt about the Baader-Meinhof just now on this blog, then you’re crossing paths with my online algorithms as I’ve researched this blog post on Google.
-I’ve got a Facebook pixel, and I’ve also! — liked the Baader-Meinhof phenomenon page.
+For instance, if you learnt about the Baader-Meinhof just now, on this blog, then you’re actually crossing paths with my online algorithms as I’ve researched this blog post on Google.
+I’ve got a Facebook pixel and I’ve also — obviously! — liked the Baader-Meinhof phenomenon page.

-I’m not suggesting that you hear about the Baader-Meinhof phenomenon ever again.
+I’m not suggesting that you will hear about the Baader-Meinhof phenomenon ever again.

-Add a significant number of subconscious impressions every day, some selective attention, and then a good portion of confirmation bias and voilà.
+Add a great number of subconscious impressions each and every day, some selective attention, and then a good portion of confirmation bias and voilà.